AlwaysExtreme/Security-Portfolio/_posts/2019-02-25-Sprint-4-Retrospective.md

     - Go to “Access” tab
     - Download connection pack and save to a local directory of your choice
     - Navigate to this directory via Terminal and run the “openvpn (YourFileName).ovpn”
-    - Once this is run go back to HTB and where the HTB Lab Access Details are, click the small refresh button (DO NOT TOUCH REGENERATE!).
+    - Once this is run go back to HTB and where the HTB Lab Access Details are, click the small refresh button (DO NOT TOUCH REGENERATE!)
-    - You can now penetrate the machines.
+    - You can now penetrate the machines
   - Further investigated HTB's features and how everything functions

 ## Wednesday
-  - Completed the Curling Hack the Box by gaining root access.
+  - Completed the Curling Hack the Box by gaining root access
-  - Did a private writeup regarding this for my own personal use.
+  - Did a private writeup regarding this for my own personal use

 ## Thursday
   - I worked 9am-5:30pm in my IT Support Role.